-\NOTE: A 17mm wrench usually works on an 11/16"

-hex nut but is a close fit.
+NOTE: A 17mm wrench usually works on an 11/16" hex nut but is a close fit.
 If your 17mm wrench is too tight and you don't have any inch tools you will have to use an adjustable wrench.

-- 8. Set the swing arm over the column top (P/N 5655) and align it approximately square with the mill base and in about the center of its travel.
-Make sure the swing arm properly registers on the flats of the column top and is properly seated.
-While still holding the swing arm unit in place, set the hold-down washer (P/N 5620) over the end of the pin.
-Put a flange nut on the end of the pin and tighten it against the hold-down washer firmly to lock the swing arm in place. - 9.
-Place the column adjustment block (P/N 5635) on top of the swing arm and attach it with two 10-32 x 5/8" socket head cap screws at both ends.
-Adjust the 1-1/2" long center bolt so that it is just touching the flat in the bottom of the relieved section in the top of the pivot knuckle when the head is at a 90° position.
-The final adjustment will be made after the head is "indicated in" as described in the instructions that follow.
+- 5. Set the swing arm over the column and align it approximately square with the mill base and in about the center of its travel.
+Make sure the swing arm registers on the flats of the column top and is properly seated.
+While still holding the swing arm unit in place, set the hold-down washer (P/N 56200) over the end of the bolt.
+Put a flange nut on the end of the bolt and tighten it against the hold-down washer firmly to lock the swing arm in place.
+NOTE: There should be NO LUBRICATION on the mating surfaces between the arm and the column base.
+Friction between these surfaces keeps the arm from moving during cuts. - 6.
+Place the column adjustment block (P/N 56350) on top of the swing arm and attach it with two 10-32 x 5/8" socket head cap screws at both ends.
+Adjust the 1" long center bolt so that it is just touching the flat in the bottom of the relieved section in the top of the pivot knuckle when the column is in the 90° position.
+Before installing the adjustment block squaring fixture onto the swing arm, make sure there are no chips or debris in the pocket of the arm mount or on the end of the adjustment screw.

 NOTE: If you remove the column adjustment block to accommodate a backward tilt movement of the column, make sure you replace it when returning the column to an upright position.
-The adjustment bolt not only helps you locate the 90° position, it also helps assure that the bed assembly cannot accidentally swing down and dent the mill table if the flange nut is loosened.
+It not only serves as a reference point when returning the column to the 90° position, it also keeps it from accidentally swinging down and damaging the table if the flange nut is loosened.